Field dynamics inference for local and causal interactions: Application

 \subsection{Temporal evolution}

 In our first application, shown in figure \ref{fig:1drec}, we aim to demonstrate the inference of the dynamics encoding field $f$ alone in a one dimensional setting where there is only a temporal evolution to be reconstructed.
-The excitation field $\xi_s$ is known during inference.
+The excitation field $\xi$ is known during inference.
+The hyper-parameters of the prior for $f$ (see Eq.\ \eqref{eq:gausssmoothn}) are set to $(\sigma, \gamma) = (2.9, 1.7)$.
 We generate synthetic data according to eq.\ \ref{eq:datamodel}, with $R$ being the identity.
 The excitations were drawn from an inverse gamma distribution to model known, sparse excitations of the system (e.g.\ in a laboratory setting where the unknown system is driven via sparse excitations).
 The synthetic signal $s$ as well as corresponding data $d$ is shown in the top-left panel of figure \ref{fig:1drec}.
 The dynamic operator used to generate signal and data is of the form: